 In 1881, a bold and visionary, New York City missionary named Etta Angell Wheeler established St. Christopher’s as a refuge for homeless, orphaned and neglected children.
-Our founding was the logical next step for Etta since less than a decade earlier, her work as a rescuer of and advocate for a child named Mary Ellen Wilson spurred the first-ever, national movement to end child abuse and neglect across America.
-Nearly a century later, St. Christopher’s mission evolved to the provision of vital services and support to youth with special needs.
+Our founding was the logical next step for Etta since less than a decade earlier, her work as a rescuer of and advocate for a child named Mary Ellen Wilson help spur the first-ever, national movement to end child abuse and neglect across America.
+Nearly a century later, St. Christopher’s mission evolved to the provision of vital services and support to children, youth and families with special needs.

 Still, Etta’s purpose, passion and vision remain OUR NORTH STAR:

-- To help children and youth ignite their inner power to discover their best selves and reach their full potential
+- To help children, youth and families ignite their inner power to discover their best selves and reach their full potential

 OUR MISSION is to empower children and youth with special needs with the social-emotional coping skills and strengths they need—and the healthcare, mental health and social support services they require—to enter adulthood confident and equipped to meet life’s challenges and opportunities, and live happy, healthy and meaningful lives.

-We do this by providing evidence-based, therapeutic residential support services to youth with special needs in a safe and nurturing environment, and by ensuring children with chronic health conditions access the care and services they need to get well and stay healthy.
+We do this by: providing evidence-based, therapeutic residential support services in a safe and nurturing environment to youth with educational and developmental disabilities and/or psychiatric and emotional issues; ensuring children with chronic health conditions—at or below the poverty line—receive the care and services they need to get well and stay healthy; and providing unaccompanied children with shelter. education, vocational training, mental health services and more so they can begin building futures of hope and possibility.

 OUR VISION is for every child and young person with special needs to thrive in a society dedicated to ensuring they reach their full potential and have the brightest possible futures.